-The Maryland Community of Practice for Leaders of Villages and Aging in Community – is helping leaders and innovators in Maryland.
+The Maryland Community of Practice for Leaders of Villages and Aging in Community – works with leaders and innovators of dynamic programs for aging well in Maryland.
 We support leaders establish and maintain their passion for working on Aging in Community programs and resources.

-Our Purpose: to provide support through a Community of Practice (CoP) for leaders and visionaries who are creating villages and similar aging in community programs that allow its members to live and age well in their communities with support and advocacy.
+Our Purpose: to provide support through a Community of Practice (CoP) for leaders and visionaries.
+Our participants are creating villages and similar aging in community programs that allow its members to live and age well in their communities with support and advocacy.

 Models for aging are changing.
 Those that focus on larger institutionalized settings and using traditional social services and long term care models have been challenged to change as more community centered, consumer-led models emerged in the past 5-10 years.
 Many of the new older adults who are seekers for support are looking for responsive, community-based models that encourage independence and self determination.
 Many people seek flexible programs to age in their homes, in newly established Village models in neighborhoods, cities, counties or in co-housing, shared housing and other progressive approaches.